Blue Jays, barred from playing in Toronto, must find new site for 2020 home games

 "That success that we've achieved, I think, is fragile," Njoo said.
 "As we've seen, it just takes a few sparks and we can easily backslide into having more cases."

-He said while no professional sport league had submitted a return-to-play plan that was risk-free, the National Hockey League’s model was “closer to what we would be comfortable with.”
-That setup will see all teams confined to bubbles inside the two “hub cities” of Toronto and Edmonton and separated from the public.
+He said while no professional sports league had submitted a return-to-play plan that was risk-free, the NHL's model was "closer to what we would be comfortable with."
+That setup will have all 24 teams confined to bubbles in "hub cities" of Toronto and Edmonton.

+The United States has reported more than three times as many coronavirus cases per capita than Canada and nearly twice as many deaths per capita.

+Mendicino said the government could reconsider its decision for the postseason "should the risk of virus transmission diminish."

 (0) comments